madewokherd/ALttPDoorRandomizer/README.md

     - Use [GitHub Desktop](https://desktop.github.com) to clone this repository to a folder on your computer.
 Once a repository is established, you can click `Fetch origin` or `Pull` to re-download whenever you want to grab the latest version.
 This is the best option for a simple one-click solution.
     - Download the [source code](https://github.com/codemann8/ALttPDoorRandomizer/archive/refs/heads/OverworldShuffle.zip) from GitHub manually.

-2. You must have Python installed (version 3.7 - 3.10 supported), and ensure PATH is included during the installation.
+2. You must have [Python](https://www.python.org/downloads) installed (version 3.7 - 3.10 supported), and ensure PATH is included during the installation.
+    - A common issue with users is that there are multiple instances of Python installed on the same computer.
+This causes the computer to be confused with which Python instance it uses.
+Ensure that any older Python installations have been removed.

 3. This program requires all python dependencies that are necessary to run OW Randomizer.
 There are multiple ways to install them:
     - Try running ```pip install missingdependency``` or ```python -m pip install missingdependency``` on the command line (replace ```missingdependency``` with the specific package that is missing) to install the dependency.